Zingabopp/BeatSaberModdingTools/README.md

 # Beat Saber Modding Tools
 Convenience tools and templates for creating Beat Saber mods.
+The extension (VSIX) only works for Visual Studio 2019.
+A Rider port with dotnet templates is being worked on [Here](https://github.com/Fernthedev/BSMT-Rider).
 **A wiki has been started [here](https://github.com/Zingabopp/BeatSaberModdingTools/wiki) with more details on using the extension**

 # Beat Saber Modding Tools VSIX Features